 There are many Fall activities in and around the Orange County area to enjoy with the whole family.
 From apple picking and pumpkin patches to haunted houses and hay rides, here are some of the highlights you won’t want to miss this fall.

 Grand Park/Town Center Amphitheater

 6101 City Lights Drive, Aliso Viejo

 10:00 am – 12:00 pm

-Come out and enjoy the annual Fall Harvest Festival and Food Drive hosted by the Aliso Viejo Community Association on October 20th.
+Come out and enjoy the annual Fall Harvest Festival and Food Drive hosted by the Aliso Viejo Community Association.
 Guests will enjoy crafts for kids, fun carnival games, balloon twisters, entertainment, and more.
 Participants are invited to dress up and join the costume parade at 10:30 a.m.
 Guests who donate five or more canned food items or pet food, or make a donation to South County Outreach will receive a wristband for a free pony ride for their child.
 Pony rides will only be available to those who bring a donation.

 The Commons Aliso Viejo